ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/singlesignon.md

 ![ssoimage7](files/ssoimage7.PNG)

-Selecting 'FASTdesk Home' will direct you to `daas.ecloud.co.uk`.
-This is where you would normally sign in for FASTdesk when using a browser.
-Entering your FASTdesk credentials here will lead you to your virtual desktop.
+Selecting 'FastDesk Home' will direct you to `daas.ecloud.co.uk`.
+This is where you would normally sign in for FastDesk when using a browser.
+Entering your FastDesk credentials here will lead you to your virtual desktop.

 ![ssoimage8](files/ssoimage8.PNG)